gjedeer/celery-php/README.md

+## THIS BRANCH IS OUTDATED NOW - PLEASE USE THE NEW MASTER

 PHP client capable of executing [Celery](http://celeryproject.org/) tasks and reading asynchronous results.

 Requires [AMQP extension from PECL](http://www.php.net/manual/en/amqp.setup.php) and the following settings in Celery: